 If you feel you were terminated solely for filing your workers’ compensation claim, you may have additional remedies under the workers’ compensation law.
 In addition to this, you might also have a civil claim against your former employer for wrongful termination.

 Getting hurt is a scary process, and it can seem overwhelming dealing with doctors and insurance people, and wondering if you are making the right decisions for workman’s comp.
-When you turn your case over to personal injury lawyer Tyler Lee, you can finally focus on getting better – and let us deal with everything else.
+When you turn your case over to trusted legal counsel for employee compensation claims, you can finally focus on getting better – and let us deal with everything else.
 Call Tyler at 803-500-0000 today for a free in-home consultation.